Recognized as one of BC's Top Employers (2019):

-- Coast Capital Savings prioritizes the health and wellness of its employees, offering adjustable stand-up and treadmill desks, weekly visits from a registered massage therapist, and free membership to a fully-equipped onsite fitness facility that features instructor-led classes such as yoga and barre
+- Coast Capital Savings prioritizes the health and wellness of its employees, offering adjustable stand-up and treadmill desks, weekly visits from a registered massage therapist, and free membership to a fully equipped onsite fitness facility, which features instructor-led classes such as yoga and barre

 - Coast Capital Savings offers employees a number of helpful financial perks, including low-interest home loans, discounted home and auto insurance, and new employee referral bonuses (from $50 to $4,500, depending on the position)